tangweikun/FE/HTML.md

 > `window.onload` is fired when DOM is ready and all the contents including images, css, scripts, sub-frames, etc. finished loaded.
 This means everything is loaded.

 > `document.onload` is fired when DOM (DOM tree built from markup code within the document)is ready which can be prior to images and other external content is loaded.

+### HTML-34

+- `getElementById` to get a element that has the provided Id.
+- `getElementsByClassName` to get a nodelist (nodelist is not an array, rather it is array-like object) by providing a class name.
+- `getElementsByTagName` to get a nodelist by the provided tag name.
+- `querySelector` you will pass css style selector (jquery style) and this will return first matched element in the DOM.
+- `querySelectorAll` will return a non-live nodelist by using depth-first pre order traversal of all the matched elements.
+Non-live means, any changes after selecting the elements will not be reflected.